Keyrwinill/KielioApp/README.md

 API that correspond to 1.2, that can be called by other frontend App.

 ## Upcoming Changes
-* Mood Setting: Add Create, Modify
-* Deutsch Verb: Add German Verb page that shows the conjugation based on Mood Settings
+* Deutsch Verb: Create/Modify German Verb data & Verb details
 * Create French Verb page